-Daniel is a Trainee Solicitor in his third seat as part of the Employment team at Howes Percival.
-He previously spent 6 months as a Paralegal in the Commercial Property team, and completed his LPC with BPP University in Cambridge.
+Daniel is a Trainee Solicitor in his fourth seat as part of the Cambridge Commercial Property team at Howes Percival.
+He previously spent 6 months as a Paralegal in the Commercial Property team in Norwich, and completed his LPC with BPP University in Cambridge.

 After completing a Law Degree at the University of Oxford, Daniel spent some time in legal research, which was mainly in the field of Family Law.
 In particular, he worked on the issue of parental alienation of children during divorce, assisting with cases which revolved around this increasingly prevalent problem.